-- (a) Written Submission Penalties will be imposed by the Organizing Committee and shall be deducted from each of the individual Judges' scores on a Team's Written Submissions. - (b) In instances where only one Written Submission is subject to Penalties, those Penalties will be deducted from the score of that Written Submission only. - (c) The Organizing Committee shall include with such notification a reasonable deadline for any appeals from the decision to impose Penalties.
+(a) Written Submission Penalties will be imposed by the Organizing Committee and shall be deducted from each of the individual Judges' scores on a Team's Written Submissions.

+(b) In instances where only one Written Submission is subject to Penalties, those Penalties will be deducted from the score of that Written Submission only.

+(c) The Organizing Committee shall include with such notification a reasonable deadline for any appeals from the decision to impose Penalties.
 The Organizing Committee shall decide any reconsideration request.
-No appeal is available from this decision of the Organizing Committee. - (d) Penalties shall be assessed for violations of the Rules concerning Written Submission by reference to the following table:
+No appeal is available from this decision of the Organizing Committee.

+(d) Penalties shall be assessed for violations of the Rules concerning Written

 Rule Action Penalty points

 2.10 Violation of anonymity Up to 10 points (one-time penalty), or disqualification

-Late submission Resubmission 1 day 3 points
+5.1 1 day 3 points

-2 days 3 points
+Late submission 2 days 3 points

-5.1 3 days 3 points
+3 days 3 points

 4 days disqualification

-3 points per infraction
+Resubmission disqualification

-5.2 Wrong formatting 3 points per WS, ask the right format ed to submit WS in
+W/rong tile tring 3 points per WS, the right format s per WS, asked to submit WS in nt format

-Wrong paper size
+Wrong paper size -

 Wrong page margin

-5.2 Wrong font 1 naint
+5.2 Wrong font

 5.2 Wrong font size 1 point

 Wrong inter- liner spacing

 Kerning

+Failure to access documents 3 points per WS

 5.3 Failure to use the Case name 2 points

 Failure to use the Team Number 1 point

 Failure to correctly identify the type of the document (e.g. Complainant WS) 1 point